 While as advocates, we have long argued for the Census Bureau to count incarcerated people at their home addresses, the Census Bureau has so far refused to make that improvement.
 But the Census Bureau acknowledged government bodies drawing districts need to know where the prisons are located in Census data in order to make their own decisions about removing these populations or reallocating them elsewhere.
 Therefore, the Bureau made a critical technical change to the 2010 Census that it will build upon in 2020.
 For the 2010 cycle, the Bureau published an Advance Group Quarters Summary File on April 20, 2011.
 This was after the redistricting data for each state was available, but months earlier than these data tables would have been available in Summary File 1.
 For 2020, the Census Bureau is going even further and publishing the Group Quarters data as table P5 within the PL94-171 redistricting data made available to each state.
 (The PL91-171 data would normally be released in February or March 2021, but the pandemic may force Congress allow the Bureau a small extension to the end of July 2021.)

-In the 2020 redistricting cycle, nine states will be using these data in combination with their own home address data to count incarcerated people at home for redistricting purposes.
+In the 2020 redistricting cycle, ten states will be using these data in combination with their own home address data to count incarcerated people at home for redistricting purposes.
 These states will thus solve both of the problems outlined above; incarcerated people will not be counted at the prison location, and they will be counted at home.
 (For a detailed account of how states implemented this population adjustment in the 2010 redistricting cycle, see Implementing Reform: How Maryland & New York Ended Prison Gerrymandering)

 In addition, we estimate that over 200 counties and municipalities will use the Census Bureau’s group quarters table to solve just the first part of the problem; they will adjust redistricting data in a way that avoids padding the districts that contain prison populations, but does not count incarcerated people at their home addresses.